Tudor City Movers

 Culture And People

 Known for their style and class, the residents of Tudor City exude a refined quality that mirrors the exceptional architecture of the neighborhood.
 The planned residential community is one of the largest (and most significant) in New York City.
 Stately yet community-minded, there’s both a sense of history and a small-town feel that’s highly appealing.
-This sliver of serenity affords peace of mind and a break from the “City that Never Sleeps” vibe that permeates much of the city while providing easy access to all the cultural attractions, business opportunities, and nightlife of Eastside Manhattan and adjacent neighborhoods.Call Now
+This sliver of serenity affords peace of mind and a break from the “City that Never Sleeps” vibe that permeates much of the city while providing easy access to all the cultural attractions, business opportunities, and nightlife of Eastside Manhattan and adjacent neighborhoods.Call For a Quote

 Types Of Buildings

 Simply put, you won’t find residences quite like the ones in Tudor City anywhere else in NYC.
 Home to the first residential skyscraper on the globe, the enclave features Gothic architectural elements from the Elizabethan era and Tudor-style homes from the sixteenth century.
 In many cases, buildings and living spaces still house the original furnishings!
 Another big draw is Tudor City Greens Park, a well-landscaped public park area nestled in the northern section of the neighborhood.
 There is also a lack of through streets, with the majority of traffic diverted underground, which significantly reduces noise and congestion.
 This results in a serene atmosphere amongst the “castles in the sky.”

 Altogether, this neighborhood is home to approximately 5,000 residents who live in one of the 11 co-op apartment buildings or the single all-rental Hermitage building.
 Most buildings were constructed between 1927 and 1930, though the Tudor Gardens at 2 Tudor City Place wasn’t completed until 1956.
 Many of the buildings house restaurants and shopping on the ground floors.